Soleus muscle

+Tendinous arch of the soleus (at center, not labeled); right lower limb, posterior view.
+(From Sobotta's Atlas of Human Anatomy.)

 In humans and some other mammals, the soleus is a powerful muscle in the back part of the lower leg (the calf).
 It runs from just below the knee to the heel and is involved in standing and walking.
 It is closely connected to the gastrocnemius muscle, and some anatomists consider this combination to be a single muscle, the triceps surae.
 Its name is derived from the Latin word "solea", meaning "sandal".

 Structure

 The soleus is located superficially in the posterior compartment of the leg.

 The soleus exhibits significant morphological differences across species.
 It is unipennate in many species.
 In some animals, such as the rabbit, it is fused for much of its length with the gastrocnemius muscle.

 The soleus is a complex, multi-pennate muscle in humans, normally having a separate (posterior) aponeurosis from the gastrocnemius muscle.
 Most soleus muscle fibers originate from each side of the anterior aponeurosis, attached to the tibia and fibula.
 Other fibers originate from the posterior (back) surfaces of the head of the fibula and its upper quarter, as well as the middle third of the medial border of the tibia.

 The fibers originating from the anterior surface of the anterior aponeurosis insert onto the median septum, and the fibers originating from the posterior surface of the anterior aponeurosis insert onto the posterior aponeurosis.
-The posterior aponeurosis and median septum join in the lower quarter of the muscle and then join with the anterior aponeuroses of the gastrocnemius muscles to form the calcaneal tendon or Achilles tendon and inserts onto the posterior surface of the calcaneus, or heel bone.
+The posterior aponeurosis and median septum join in the lower quarter of the muscle and then join with the anterior aponeuroses of the gastrocnemius muscles to form the calcaneal tendon, or Achilles tendon, and inserts onto the posterior surface of the calcaneus, or heel bone.

 In contrast to some animals, the human soleus and gastrocnemius muscles are relatively separate, so shear can be detected between the soleus and gastrocnemius aponeuroses.

 The soleus is vestigial in the horse.